Asian Journal of Occupational Therapy

 Original Articles

-The main body needs to be in the general format consisting of: Abstract, Keywords, Introduction, Materials/Subjects, Methods, Results, Discussion and Conclusions
+・The main body must consist of: Abstract, Keywords, Introduction, Materials/Subjects, Methods, Results, Discussion and Conclusions sections

 Abstract should be no more than 250 words